"International Journal of Physical Education, Sports and Health"

 Athletes tend to have greater muscle mass than non-athletes and muscle mass is more dense than fat, hence there is a bias in BMI with athletes having a higher BMI compared to similarly sized non-athletes.
 A measurement called percentile of body mass index (BMI) is used to identify overweight and obesity in study subjects.
 NCHS/CDC -2000 growth charts for children and adolescents aged 2–20 years.
 72.7% of study subjects perceived themselves as of normal weight for their age and height, 16.8% perceived as of underweight and 10.5% perceived as of overweight/obese.Pages: 258-259 | 812 Views 24 DownloadsDownload Full Article:

 How to cite this article:

-C Abhaya Prakash, Pavan HR and Dr. Gerald Santhosh D’Souza.
+C Abhaya Prakash, Pavan HR, Dr. Gerald Santhosh D’Souza.
 Perception of weight and BMI among high school athletes.
-International Journal of Physical Education, Sports and Health.
-2016; 3(4): 258-259.
+Int J Phys Educ Sports Health 2016;3(4):258-259.